In this article on Bootstrapping in Angular, let us find out how Angular works internally and bootstraps our app. We use ng new

 The @Component

-class decorator provides the metadata about the class to the Angular.
+class decorator provides the metadata about the class to Angular.
 It has 3 properties in the above code.
 Selector

 , templateURL